scicloj/kindly-advice/README.md

 ```

-The `:kind` field is the important one, expressing the bottom line of the inference: `kindly-advice` recommends the tool handles this value as Hiccup.
+The `:kind` field is the important one, expressing the bottom line of the inference: Kindly-advice recommends the tool handles this value as Hiccup.

 The tool's job will usually be to display the `:value` field based on the `:kind` field.